Home Buying: How Can You Lose Your Earnest Money?

 Have legal questions about earnest money?
 Always consult with an attorney about your specific circumstances.

-Earnest money is a portion of the sales price offered upfront by a buyer to seller to initiate a contract.
-Generally speaking, it shows that the buyer is serious about the home purchase.
+First time home buyers may be asking themselves, “What is earnest money?”
+Earnest money, sometimes called a good faith money deposit or an earnest money deposit, is a portion of the sales price offered upfront by a buyer to seller to initiate a contract.
+Generally speaking, an earnest money agreement shows that the buyer is serious about the home purchase.
 Usually, the amount is at least 1 percent of the sales price, but varies depending on many factors, including local market customs and market conditions.